vigneshrnd/vigneshrnd.github.io/index.markdown

 **From 2019 onwards,** I have been focussing a lot more on systemwide intelligence.
 Live Text, Visual Lookup, Live Stickers, Communication Safety, Child Safety and Accesibility are among the experiences we focussed on.
 I am especially proud of the work on image captioning that we shipped in 2020.
 It was the best in class on-device captioner, and laid the foundations for infrastructure that supported efficient inference of transformers.
 This gradually led to dedicated efforts on efficient transformer inference, their use in photographic styles, and eventually to the work on on-device diffusion models.

-**A very high level,** overview of products and core technologies I have led:
+**At a very high level,** overview of products and core technologies I have led:

 | Product Surface Area      | Projects |
 | ----------- | ----------- |